philipwalton/blog/articles/why-web-developers-need-to-care-about-interactivity.md

 ## What's next

 Hopefully you now have a better understanding of what interactivity means and why it matters.
-Next I strongly encourage you to investigate the interactivity of your own sites on real devices and for real users.
+Next I strongly encourage you to measure the interactivity of your own sites on real devices and for real users.
 In my experience, developers are typically surprised by their results.

 Finally, if you're looking for ways to improve your interactivity metrics, [Addy Osmani's recommendations for lowering JavaScript startup cost](https://medium.com/reloading/javascript-start-up-performance-69200f43b201#24ef) is a great place to start.
 I also strongly second [Alex's Russell's recommendation of implementing a performance budget](https://infrequently.org/2017/10/can-you-afford-it-real-world-web-performance-budgets/).